 Personal information is anything that can identify you as an individual, either on its own or by reference to other information.

-We are serious about looking after your personal information and protecting your privacy because we want you to have trust and confidence in us and the work we do.
+We are serious about looking after your personal information and protecting your privacy because we want you to have trust and confidence in our office and the work we do.

 There are rules about what personal information we process.
 When we say "process" we mean how we collect, record, hold, use, share and ultimately dispose of your information.